grawk/nemo-page/README.md

 `@returns {Model}` - Resolves to a page Model object based on the `_itemModel` field representing the item at that specific index.

+##### waitForPresent(baseElement)
+Waits for an element of the array to become present on the page. **NOTE** waitForPresent does *not* use the `_base` when checking for presence.
+This will be fixed later, but it is done this way now to avoid unexpected errors.
+If you want it to use the `_base`, pass in the result of `_getBase()` to the call.

+`@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` Resolves sucessfully if the element becomes present within the wait timeout and unsuccessfully if it does not.

+##### waitForNotPresent(baseElement)
+Waits for no elements of the array to be present on the page. **NOTE** waitForNotPresent does *not* use the `_base` when checking for presence.
+This will be fixed later, but it is done this way now to avoid unexpected errors.
+If you want it to use the `_base`, pass in the result of `_getBase()` to the call.

+`@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` Resolves sucessfully if the element becomes not present within the wait timeout and unsuccessfully if it does not.

+##### waitForDisplayed(baseElement)
+Waits for an element of the array to become displayed on the page. **NOTE** waitForDisplayed calls waitForPresent first.
+While waitForDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
+This will be fixed when waitForPresent becomes fixed.

+`@argument baseElement {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` Resolves sucessfully if the element becomes displayed within the wait timeout and unsuccessfully if it does not.

+##### waitForNotDisplayed(baseElement)
+Waits for no elements of the array to be displayed on the page.
+It still, however, expects at least one element to be present.
+If you expect the elements to no longer be present, use `waitForNotPresent` instead. **NOTE** waitForNotDisplayed calls waitForPresent first.
+While waitForNotDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
+This will be fixed when waitForPresent becomes fixed.

 ### Element Model
 The Element model is the interface model used for anything that resolves to an element on the page.